 - as usual, I blended the three exposures into a single image, colouring shadow area with the underexposed image and highlight areas with the overexposed image.

 Wandering through the Tiergarten park exploring the wintry landscape of Berlin, I found a playground in the midst of the white open space, covered with a thin layer of snow.
-I captured the scene in a two-dimensional form, utilising the strong visual lines of the playground and the trees at the background.
+I captured the scene in a two-dimensional form, utilising the strong visual lines of the playground and the trees in the background.

 - noting that there was a single yellow hue visible in the image, I used the HSL to push the yellow hue out.